rvazarkar/DomainPasswordTest/README.md

 # Usage
 Get password lockout threshold using **net accounts /domain** or other alternatives.
 The program will attempt to keep badpwdcount to lockout value - 2

-> DomainPasswordTest.exe -p Password123! --Lockout <value>
+> DomainPasswordTest.exe -p Password123! --Lockout 7